Small Island (play): Critical reception

 Small Island received critical acclaim.
-Michael Billington of The Guardian praised Helen Edmundson's 'remarkable adaptation' and the play's 'willingness to confront racism', giving it five stars and calling it one of the top two theatre shows of 2019 and 'one of the most important' plays of the year.
+Michael Billington of The Guardian praised Edmundson's 'remarkable adaptation' and the play's 'willingness to confront racism', giving it five stars and calling it one of the top two theatre shows of 2019 and 'one of the most important' plays of the year.
 Kate Kellaway of The Observer gave the play five stars, praising Edmundson's 'virtuoso' adaptation.
 Claire Allfree of the Metro also gave the play five stars, praising it as 'accessible and excellent'.
 Ann Treneman of The Times gave the production four stars, praising the 'immediacy' of the adaptation.
 Matt Wolf of The New York Times and The Arts Desk described the production as the 'complete theatrical experience', and praised the play as 'Sweeping when needed but also touchingly intimate'.
 Andrzej Lukowski of Time Out gave the production four stars, praising Edmundson's 'supreme work'.
 Sarah Crompton of What's On Stage gave the 'all-encompassing and absorbing production' four stars.
 Marianka Swain of BroadwayWorld gave the production four stars, praising Edmundson's 'fleet-footed' adaptation.
-Mark Shenton of LondonTheatre.co.uk gave the production four stars, writing that it was 'big, bold, poignant and powerful storytelling theatre.
+Mark Shenton of The London Theatre Guide gave the production four stars, writing that it was 'big, bold, poignant and powerful storytelling theatre.
 It has a grand epic sweep but also a surprising intimacy on the vast Olivier stage that made a vocal, refreshingly diverse audience really respond to it'.

-Publishing

-The play is published by Nick Hern Books.